herval/cliobot/README.md

 - Clone this repo
 - Setup the python env
-- Rename .env.example to .env.development and set the appropriate variables you want.
+- Rename `config.yml.example` to `config.yml` and set the appropriate variables you want.

 ### Running Cliobot on Telegram